 Ibrahim ibn Adham, the famous ascetic.

 Abu Bakr al-Maroodhi was probably about to mention a saying of the ascetic recommending against marriage.
-Imam Ahmad is saying that al-Maroodhi has no business acting as if it is preferable to follow a minority view that is different from the way of the Prophet, peace be upon him, and his Companions.
+Imam Ahmad is saying that al-Maroodhi has no business acting as if it is preferable to follow a minority view that is different from the way of the Prophet, , and his Companions.